social-streets/the-slice/site-template/src/data/articles/best-roman-road-photos.md

   - "photoessay"
 featuredImage: "/images/Roman-Road-Market-from-above.jpg"
 author: "tom-mcghie"
-excerpt: "Here's our our pick of the best photos of Roman Road from Bow to Globe - you can see why we love it so."
+description: "Here's our our pick of the best photos of Roman Road from Bow to Globe - you can see why we love it so."
 ---

 Roman Road stretches through Bow and Globe Town.
 This is our pick of photos from our strip which remind us why we love this area so much.